 - Course: HPR 611: Implementation Science in Health and Health Care

-- Taught by Meghan Lane-Fall, MD, MSHP, Assistant Professor, Perelman School of Medicine and Rinad Beidas, PhD, Associate Professor, Perelman School of Medicine.
+- Taught by Meghan Lane-Fall, MD, MSHP, Associate Professor, Perelman School of Medicine.

 - Offered as part of Penn’s Masters of Science in Health Policy Research, this course is a survey of implementation science theory, design, and measurement, and its applications in health.